IBM/portieris/POLICIES.md

 For both types or resource if there are multiple resources, they are merged together, and can be protected by RBAC policy.

 ## Installation Default Policies
 Default policies are installed when Portieris is installed.
-You must review and change these acording to your requirements.
+You must review and change these according to your requirements.
+The installation [default policies](helm/portieris/templates/default/policies.yaml) should be customised.

 ## Repository Matching
 When an image is evaluated for admission, the set of policies set is wildcard matched on the repository name.
 If there are multiple matches the most specific match is used.